HackaHealth-Geneva/hand2keyPressedRehab/README.md

 - Option 3 - Press buttons options can be selected.

 - Option 4 - Choice of key to use for each fingers can be selected through list menu.

+- Option 5 - Definition of the threshold for each fingers.

 - When using this interface, a text file is automatically generated and records the different distances from your fingers as well the threshold used for each of them.
 This options can be disable in the config file.